pelavarre/byoverbs/futures.md

 ### 4 - Yet more

+curate a tracked history of |pq to say if 'len' means '-b', '-c', '-w', 'l' of '|wc'

+catch the nonzero exit from qcaa to make extra backup of .git/COMMIT_EDITMSG

 develop pqext.py, then fold it in
     --e short for --ext=.py to print the Py Code but don't run it